 On a bitter cold Saturday night, late December in 1976, the men of Koos Inc. gathered in the backroom of Mario’s Red Arrow Club on Sheridan Road in Kenosha.
 The reason for this get-together was a Union Christmas party.
 UFCW Local 73A was good enough to sponsor the much-appreciated gathering for the workforce from Koos.
 This night was going to be an event to be remembered.
 This celebration would be a first.
 Never before had the Union workers at Koos Inc. had an official Christmas function.
 Tonight that would all change.

 The year before, not only was there no party, the employees had to work until 11:00 o’clock on Christmas Eve morning.
-Of course the beer that was smuggled into the plant made for somewhat of a cheerful atmosphere, but it still wasn’t a party.
+Of course the beer that was smuggled into the plant created a somewhat cheerful atmosphere, but it still wasn’t a party.
 Not even the numerous pints of blackberry brandy purchased from the nearby Beer Depot could do the trick.
 It just wasn’t a party.

-The people in management always had a nice little soiree each year, but not the guys in the Union.
+The people in management always had a nice little soiree each year, but nothing for the guys in the Union.
 This year was going to be different.
 The guys in the plant were finally going to have a bash of their own.

 And what a bash it was!